 Rocky Point (AKA Puerto Penasco, Mexico), a lovely beach town just a few hours south to Scottsdale and Tucson AZ, offers beautiful sand beaches and a budding art community.
 However, it is not the kind of art community where galleries and museums are all concentrated in one area.
-Interested Gen Xers, if you keep your eyes open and you will find it.
+However, interested Gen Xers, if you keep your eyes open you will find it.

-The public art extends beyond the towns informal arts district to its beautiful sand beaches situated on the Sea of Cortez.
-Behind the Penasco Del Sol Hotel you will find a nice sized family-oriented beach.
+The public art extends beyond the town’s informal arts district to its beautiful sandy beaches situated on the Sea of Cortez.
+Behind the Penasco Del Sol Hotel, you will find a nice sized family-oriented beach.
 Here the sun shines and the music plays loudly into the night.
 The stairs leading to the beach have been adorned with lively beach art (street art but on the beach).
 There is a bit of a carnival feel.
 Vendors sell their wares from tents that shield them from the hot Mexican sun.

 If you visit Rocky Point or if you’ve been before, I’d love to know where you stumbled upon some great art.